nebula-plugins/gradle-resolution-rules/README.md

         resolutionRules 'com.netflix.nebula:gradle-resolution-rules:latest.release'
     }

+The artifact is available on Bintray, JCenter and Maven Central.

 # Included rules

 Refer to the JSON files in `src/main/resources` for details of the included rules.
 Optional rules are documented below.